Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 Is Wireless Nation broadband right for me?

-- What Wireless Nation offers: Wireless, fibre, copper and satellite broadband plans for urban, rural and remote customers.
+Wireless Nation offers wireless, fibre, copper and satellite broadband plans for urban, rural and remote customers.

 - The highlights: Coverage for 99% of NZ and Chatham Islands; discounts off partner products and services.

-- Watch out for: Early exit fees; need to purchase modem or equipment on open-term contracts.
+- Watch out for: Early exit fees if you are on an older contract plan; need to purchase modem or equipment on open-term contracts.